April

 Blooms

 Roses should be leafed out and blooming.
 Watch closely for aphids and black spot.
-Bayer All In One Rose And Flower works well to control insects and disease and also feeds the plant.
+Fertilome Rose & Flower Food Plus Systemic works well to control insects and also feeds the plant.
 Remember the black stuff on your crepe myrtles last year?
-This was caused by aphids, so treat your crepes with the Bayer All In One Tree And Shrub.
-Pansy plants are beautiful and blooming their heads off, but soon the heat will get to them so just go ahead, be tough and yank them up and plant some summer annuals in their spot.
+This was caused by aphids, so treat your crepes with the Fertilome Tree and Shrub Drench.
+Pansy plants are still beautiful, but soon the heat will get to them so just go ahead and yank them up and plant some summer annuals in their spot (after danger of frost).

 Fruit Trees

 Now that your trees have been pruned (Feb) and bloomed out it is time to start a regular spray program.
-We have all the stuff you need and an easy schedule on the bottles of fruit tree spray.
+We recommend Captain Jack's Fruit Tree Spray.

 Trees